-The kindling will burn and steadily set light to the logs by radiation and breaking down to charcoalgradually and with fewer emissions than the traditional logs on top methods.
-If the logs fail to light properly it could indicate that the logs need further seasoning or drying and are not as moisture free as expected.
+The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs on top methods.

 Allow the fuel to reach a steady burn and usually the initial fuel can be left to burn down to charcoal without much further attention.
 DO NOT close down the air controls during the initial ignition burn.
-If the fire dies before the logs are properly burnt through, add further kindling or small split logs so that a bright fire can be maintained.
 Build the fire up as soon as the flames have died down from the ignition load carefully by adding a couple of small well split logs at a time.
 Do not overload the fire bed with more than two to three logs at a time.